 Make plans now to join SCPA and news organizations across the country in the discussion about the importance of access to public information and what it means for you and your community.

 In addition to running SCPA and nationally created materials, we encourage you to craft your own Sunshine Week editorials, stories, columns, cartoons and graphics.
-Tell readers about the role you've played in fighting for their right to know.
+Our theme is "the PUBLIC's right to know."

 Sunshine Week Logos

 Dr. Eric Robinson, assistant professor at the University of South Carolina School of Journalism and Mass Communications has written a column on the need for public accountability after mass shootings.
 Download Robinson's column as a PDF or Word doc.
 Download Robinson's mugshot in color or black-and-white.

 SCPA's FOI Chair Richard Whiting, executive editor of the Index-Journal in Greenwood, has written a column titled, "When it comes to public information, be the Beastmaster."
 Download Richard's column as a PDF or Word doc.
 Download Richard's mugshot in color or black-and-white.

 We've created a house ad, available as a quarter page ad (5.25x10.5).
 Download in color or black-and-white.

 Sunshine Week Cartoon

 Upstate cartoonist Mike Beckom will be sharing a cartoon for Sunshine Week.
 Download it in color or black-and-white.

 Citizen's Guide to the FOIA